billymwangi/test/README.md

   * `movie_basics` and `movie_ratings` tables are most relevant
 * `bom.movie_gross.csv.gz`
   * Compressed CSV file (you can open without expanding the file using `pd.read_csv`)

 Because it was collected from various locations, the different files have different formats.
 Some are compressed CSV (comma-separated values) that can be opened using spreadsheet software or `pd.read_csv`, while the data from IMDB is located in a SQLite database.

 ![movie data erd](https://raw.githubusercontent.com/learn-co-curriculum/dsc-phase-1-project-v2-4/master/movie_data_erd.jpeg)

 Note that the above diagram shows ONLY the IMDB data.

+#### Data Cleaning & Data Analysis
+For the `movie_ratings` and `movie_basics` data, I started by cleaning the data.
+I dropped the rows with missing values after using the `genres` column and `original_title`.
+These missing values were few and would therefore not have impacted my analysis.
+I then replaced the missing values in the `runtime_minutes` column with the mean since it was the best measure of central tendency and the amount of missing values here was significant, so it would have been imprudent to drop the rows with missing values.

+I then merged the `movie_ratings` and `movie_basics` tables since they both had a similar column named `movie_id`.
+Afterwards i decided to introduce a new column named `new_rating` which was made by running a function to group the different average ratings for the movies into three categories i.e. low, average and high.

+I then analysed the data to see the relationship between the runtime and ratings & the relationship between the number of votes and the ratings.

+##### Relationship between the runtime and ratings

+##### Relationship between the number of votes and the ratings

+For the `movie_gross` data, I started by cleaning the data.
+I dropped dropped the `foreign_gross` column since it contained a huge amount of missing data making it not useful for data analysis.
+I then dropped the rows associated with the missing values in the `domestic_gross` column since they were just few they could be ignored and still result in good data analysis.

+Afterwards i analysed the relationship showing the domestic gross performance of the top ten movie studios over the years.

+##### Relationship showing the domestic gross performance of the top ten movie studios over the years

 ### Key Points